Crypto Prices Today: Bitcoin Slips to $40K | Al Bawaba

-The crypto market today is mainly trading in green with bitcoin, world's largest cryptocurrency, trading at $40,161 at the time of writing.
+The crypto market today is mainly trading in red with bitcoin, world's largest cryptocurrency, trading at $$40,445 at the time of writing.

-The worldwide crypto market capitalization is currently $1.87 trillion, increasing 0.50% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $109.40 billion, which makes a 18.46% increase.
+The worldwide crypto market capitalization is currently $1.88 trillion, decreasing 0.11% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $74.10 billion, which makes a 9.49% decrease.

 Bitcoin and Crypto Prices